rajdyp/my-study-deck/terraform/hands-on_labs.md

 17. Override default variable value with another terraform file.
 18. How to create and use multiple tfvars file for different envrionments.
 19. Set external port as a sensitive variable.
 20. Use local-exec provisioner as a null resource to bind a local directory in the container.
+21. Set a group of external ports to be used (instead of single port) and use local values to setup container count.